aws/aws-ofi-nccl/README.md

-To build the plugin, you need to have [Libfabric](http://github.com/ofiwg/libfabric/) and [HWLOC](https://www.open-mpi.org/projects/hwloc/) installed prior to building the plugin., If you want to run the included multi-node tests, you also need  an MPI Implementation installed.
+To build the plugin, you need to have [Libfabric](http://github.com/ofiwg/libfabric/) and [HWLOC](https://www.open-mpi.org/projects/hwloc/) installed prior to building the plugin.
+If you want to run the included multi-node tests, you also need an MPI Implementation installed.
 Each release of the plugin has a list of dependency versions in the top-level README.md file.